A Week in the Life of Workshop!

 Ma’apilimot – The Future of Habonim Dror

-Following their year in Israel, Workshop participants return to North America in time to work as tzevet (staff) for the six Habonim Dror machanot (summer camps).
-As madrichimot (counselors), they are encouraged to share their newfound knowledge and experiences with their chanichimot (campers) and with the movement as a whole.
+Following their year in Israel, many Workshop participants return to North America in time to work as tzevet (staff) for the six Habonim Dror machanot (summer camps).
+As madrichimot (counselors), they are encouraged to share their newfound knowledge and experiences with their chanichimot (campers) and with the youth movement as a whole.
 Most Workshop participants return to North America and become active on university and college campuses in social, political, and educational activities connected to Israel, Judaism and social justice.